 Microsoft is making an obvious effort to differentiate both consoles on the market, making it clear to casual consumers the difference between power, features and the general offering of both consoles.
 Otherwise, it stands to muddy waters which are otherwise very easy to navigate.
 Given its asking price, the Xbox Series S will be a very tempting proposition for those who don’t fancy breaking the bank.

-Backwards compatibility play a huge role in the next-generation of consoles, with Microsoft standing at the forefront thanks to its implementation of Xbox Game Pass and Xbox Play Anywhere.
+Backwards compatibility plays a huge role in the new generation of consoles, with Microsoft standing at the forefront thanks to its implementation of Xbox Game Pass and Xbox Play Anywhere.
 A number of Xbox 360 and original Xbox titles are already playable and enhanced on Xbox One, all of which will be playable on the new series of machines.

 The “optimised enhancements” you receive for certain games will differ depending on the console you’re playing on, too.
 Games will still receive ample improvements, but they will always peak at 1440p and a certain level of performance, likely because the horsepower simply can’t compete with its older sibling.

 You also need to remember Xbox Smart Delivery, which grants you the same game across all platforms regardless of where it’s purchased.
 This includes all of your saves, achievements and other important information that might be associated with online and serviced-based titles.
-Cyberpunk 2077, Assassin’s Creed Valhalla and Yakuza: Like a Dragon are just some of the games confirmed to support it thus far.
+Cyberpunk 2077, Assassin’s Creed Valhalla and Yakuza: Like a Dragon are just some of the games confirmed to support it.

 Aside from the difference in technical specs, the core experience across Xbox Series X and Xbox Series S are almost identical with features like Quick Resume and fast loading times enabled by the SSD both being supported.
 The latter can fluctuate across both systems according to our testing, although the general consensus is that each console is incredibly fast regardless of the difference in power.